matrix-org/matrix-bifrost/README.md

     * **WARNING**: If using `node-purple` then you MUST install the dependency: `npm i node-purple`
 ## Installing

+### Docker

+If you wish to use the `xmpp.js` backend, you can go straight ahead and use the provided Dockerfile to build the bridge.

+You can build the docker image with: `docker build -t bifrost:latest`

+And then run the image with: `docker run -v /your/path/to/data:/data bifrost:latest -p 5000:9555`

+An image will be published to Dockerhub soon..

+#### Things to note

+- Make sure you store your `config.yaml`, `registration.yaml` inside /data.
+- You should configure your `config.yaml`'s `userStoreFile` and `roomStoreFile` to point to files inside `/data`
+- The intenal port for the bridge is `5000`, you should map this to an external port in docker.
+- Be careful not to leave any config options pointing to `127.0.0.1` / `localhost` as they will not resolve inside docker.
+ - The exception to this rule is `bridge.domain`, which MUST be your homeserver's URL.

 ### Dependencies

 For `node-purple` to compile correctly, you will need (for Debian):